-If you have a resource which is optionally protected (e.g., you want to display a logged-in user's name but not require login), you need to implement a custom filter which injects a security context containing the principal if it exists, without performing authentication.
+For instance, say you have an endpoint that should display a logged-in user's name, but return an anonymous reply for unauthenticated requests.
+You need to implement a custom filter which injects a security context containing the principal if it exists, without performing authentication.